mi-alkhamis/git-cheatsheet/README.md

 ![git-logo](./images/git-logo.png)

-This documents represents most common Git commands discussed in dwclass.
+This document represents the most common Git commands discussed in dwclass.

 # TO DO: